-The author & many friends have built a dozen or more of this circuit and they are in continuous usage inside several packet node stations, as well as in use for WINLINK client email applications, as well as casual radio QSO's.
+The author & many friends have built dozens of this circuit and they are in continuous usage inside several packet node stations, as well as in use for WINLINK client email applications, as well as casual radio QSO's.
 However, construction on standard perfboard takes an experienced builder roughly 2 hours, and novices may take quite a few hours.

-To make construction much faster and easier, a printed circuit board design was created which resulted in a 2-layer PCB (3.8" x 2.5") with silk screen lettering.
+To make construction much faster and easier, a printed circuit board design was created which resulted in a 2-layer PCB (2.8° x 2.5°) with silk screen lettering.